Polytoria/Docs/docs/objects/game/Game.md

 ### PlayersConnected:int { property }

-Returns the amount of players connected to the game.
+Returns the number of players connected to the game.

 **Example**